openzipkin/b3-propagation/README.md

 Note: Before this specification was written, some tracers propagated `X-B3-Sampled` as `true` or `false` as opposed to `1` or `0`.
 While you shouldn't encode `X-B3-Sampled` as `true` or `false`, a lenient implementation may accept them.

 #### Debug Flag
 Debug is encoded as `X-B3-Flags: 1`.
+Absent or any other value can be ignored.
 Debug implies an accept decision, so don't also send the `X-B3-Sampled` header.

 ## Single Header
 A single header named `b3` standardized in late 2018 for use in JMS and w3c `tracestate`.
 Design and rationale are captured [here](RATIONALE.md).
 Check or update our [status page](STATUS.md) for adoption status.